GoSuda

 18 main.go:7 0x468f9a ebc4 JMP main.main(SB)

-The aforementioned form is the result of the Go compiler automatically inlining and optimizing two separate functions.
+The form above is the result of the Go compiler automatically inlining and optimizing the two separate functions.
 However, for educational purposes, we will prevent sayHello from being inlined in this instance.
+To achieve this, compile the source with the following flag.

-1 go build -gcflags="-l" main.go
+1go build -gcflags="-l" main.go

 1yjlee@elegant:~/compare-assembly/go$ go build -gcflags="-l" main.go